Filter pairs and natural extensions of logics: Introduction

-The notion of $\kappa$-filter pair arises by replacing these (implicit) occurrences of the cardinal $\aleph_0$ in the definition of filter pair by a regular cardinal $\kappa$ in an appropriate way, see Definition \ref{DefinitionKappaFilterPair}.
-Doing this, one can show in a similar way as that of \cite{AMP} that $\kappa$-filter pairs give rise to logics of cardinality $\kappa$ (Prop. \ref{PropLogicsFromFilterPairs}) and that vice versa every logic of cardinality $\kappa$ arises from a $\kappa$-filter pair (Theorem \ref{TheoremEveryLogicComesFromAFilterPair}).
+The notion of $\kappa$-filter pair arises by replacing the (implicit) occurrences of the cardinal $\aleph_0$ in the definition of filter pair by a regular cardinal $\kappa$ in an appropriate way, see Definition \ref{DefinitionKappaFilterPair}.
+Doing this, one can show in a similar way as that of \cite{AMP} that $\kappa$-filter pairs give rise to logics of cardinality $\leq \kappa$ (Prop. \ref{PropLogicsFromFilterPairs}) and that vice versa every logic of cardinality $\kappa$ arises from a $\kappa$-filter pair (Theorem \ref{TheoremEveryLogicComesFromAFilterPair}).
+Concretely, this is achieved by the so-called \emph{canonical filter pair} of the logic, where for a $\Sigma$-structure $A$ the lattice $G(A)$ is given by the collection of all $l$-filters on $A$, and $i_A$ is the inclusion into the power set.

-More precisely, one can associate to a given logic $l=(\Fm{\Sigma}{X}, \vdash)$ a filter pair $\FilPa(l)$.
-Conversely, for every set of variables $Y$ one obtains from a filter pair $(G,i)$ a logic $\Log{Y}(G,i)$.
-We show in Thm. \ref{TheoremEveryLogicComesFromAFilterPair} that $\Log{X}(\FilPa(l))=l$, so that in particular every logic arises from a filter pair.
+{\bf Filter pairs giving rise to a fixed logic:} The intuition of a filter pair as a presentation of a logic raises the question which different filter pairs give rise to the same fixed logic . \emph{The study of this question is our second aim in this article.}

+The collection of all these filter pairs, even up to an appropriate notion of isomorphism, forms a proper class (see Remark \ref{RemarkProperClassOfEquivalentFilterPairs}), and a classification is not only hopeless, but would also be unilluminating.

+To obtain a meaningful parametrization of all filter pairs giving rise to a fixed logic, one has to review, what precisely one wants a filter pair to be a presentation of.
+From a filter pair we can not only extract a logic, but also a structure of generalized matrix for every $\Sigma$-structure.
+Thus a filter pair can be seen as presentation of a coherent family of generalized matrices, tied together by the naturality assumption.
+If we identify two filter pairs that give back precisely the same generalized matrices, then each equivalence class contains a unique filter pair $(G,i)$ for which the maps $i_A$ are injective, see Remark \ref{RemarkProperClassOfEquivalentFilterPairs}.
+Such a filter pair is called \emph{mono filter pair}.
+Thus mono filter pairs correspond to coherent systems of generalized matrices.
+The classification of such systems is an interesting, but still very difficult question.

+If we further identify two filter pairs if they give back the same \emph{logics} -- i.e. if we only look at the lattices associated to absolutely free algebras -- the equivalence classes are in bijection with the so-called \emph{free mono filter pairs}.
+We are able to classify the free mono filter pairs giving rise to a fixed logic, in terms of the \emph{natural extensions} (see the next paragraph for this notion) of that logic: \begin{TeoNoNr}\emph{(Theorem \ref{TeoLatticeIsoBetweenFreeMonoFilterPairsAndNatExts})} Let $l$ be logic of cardinality $\kappa$.
+The free mono filter pairs presenting $l$ are in bijection with the natural extensions of $l$ to a set of variables of cardinality $\kappa$. \end{TeoNoNr}

+Since for finitary logics the lattice of natural extensions is trivial, this is a genuinely new aspect arising for $\kappa$-filter pairs.